on orders of $85 or more

 - Weis, Frederick Lewis, Walter Lee Sheppard and David Faris.
 Ancestral Roots of Sixty Colonists Who Came to New England Between 1623 and 1650 7th Edition.
 Baltimore: Genealogical Publishing, 1992.
 Print.
 (ISBN 0806313676).

 The Grace Family Crest was acquired from the Houseofnames.com archives.
 The Grace Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 16 October 2014 at 17:36.
+This page was last modified on 2 March 2015 at 20:36.

 houseofnames.com is an internet property owned by Swyrich Corporation.